 If THAT person feels uneasy about my refusal to give up some of my dessert, then that person can easily order some for herself.

 And if you don’t think you can finish it all, take the rest home in a doggie bag.

 Or, if you’re worried you’ll blow your diet, then again, eat a little bit, then put the rest in a doggie bag.

 Why do so many people expect dinner companions to share their dessert?

-“By social convention, dessert is often expected to be shared and is set down in the middle of the dining table,” says Patricia Celan, MD, a psychiatry resident at Dalhousie University in Canada.
+“By social convention, dessert is often expected to be shared and is set down in the middle of the dining table,” says Patricia Celan, MD, a senior psychiatry resident at Dalhousie University in Canada.

 “There can be many reasons for this, one of which is the calorie-shaming that modern society has instilled in many people.

 “True, there are people who need to watch what they eat in order to take care of their own health.

 “If you’re not one of those people though, maybe you want that delicious slice of chocolate cake all to yourself.

 “Don’t let yourself be shamed or pressured into giving up the full dessert.